CyrusZhou-CN/bigbluebutton/docs/docs/plugins.md

 `serverCommands` object: It contains all the possible commands available to the developer to interact with the BBB core server, see the ones implemented down below:

   - chat:
-    - sendPublicMessage: This function sends a message to the public chat on behalf of the currently logged-in user.
+    - sendPublicChatMessage: This function sends a message to the public chat on behalf of the currently logged-in user.
     - sendCustomPublicMessage: This function sends a text message to the public chat, optionally including custom metadata.
       > **Note**: The custom messages sent by plugins are not automatically rendered by the client.
 To display these messages, a plugin must handle the rendering using `useLoadedChatMessages` and `useChatMessageDomElements`.